Elias Valtonen

-Elias Veikko Juhani Valtonen (born June 11, 1999) is a Finnish professional basketball player for Covirán Granada of the Liga ACB, and for the Finland national team.
+Elias Veikko Juhani Valtonen (born June 11, 1999) is a Finnish professional basketball player who last played for Covirán Granada of the Liga ACB.
 He played college basketball for the Arizona State Sun Devils.
 Valtonen is 2.01 m tall, and plays the shooting guard position.

 Early life and career

 Valtonen started playing basketball in a youth team of his hometown club Euran Veivi.
 He made his debut for Korihait in Finnish top league Korisliiga in February 2014, at the age of 14.
 He played five games in total during his rookie season, while the team finished last and was relegated.
 In the summer of 2015, Valtonen moved to Helsinki to play in the highly regarded academy team HBA-Märsky, coached by former NBA player Hanno Möttölä.

 Valtonen was invited to the Jordan Brand Classic Camp in 2015.
 He has been recruited by several American colleges, including Illinois, Arizona State, Arizona and Utah.
 On October 13, 2017, Valtonen announced that he'd commit to Arizona State after his current season in Finland was finished with.